 The City of Rainier also tests to confirm our water is not causing unacceptable levels of lead and copper to occur in household plumbing.
 The compliance requirement is that 90% of all services sampled after at least 6 hours of non-use must be below the action levels (AL) for both lead and copper.
 Lead and copper monitoring results in 2020 were in compliance with this requirement and are summarized in the table below.

 No samples exceeded the lead or copper action level.
 Copper above the action level can cause blue-green staining on household fixtures.
 Copper leaches slowly into water from household plumbing during extended periods of non-use.
 If you are experiencing blue-green staining on household fixtures, it is recommended that you flush your household water faucets every morning before using the water for drinking.
 The flushed water can be used for bathing, dishwashing, and watering of plants.

-Contaminant MCLG (5) 90th Percentile Action Level (1) Your Water 90 th Percentile (2) Sample Date ) # of Samples Exceeding AL Violation Typical Sources Lead (3) 0 15 ppb 3 ppb 9/22/20 0 of 10 No Corrosion of plumbing, erosion Copper (4) 0 1.50 ppm 0.7 ppm 9/22/20 0 of 10 No of natural deposits (1) Resulting accurate for the instance and the metric based of the formula in the instance accurate formula in the instance accu
+Contaminant MCLG (5) 90th Percentile Action Level (1) Your Water 90 th Percentile (2) Sample Date) # of Samples Exceeding AL Violation Typical Sources Lead (3) 0 15 ppb 3 ppb 9/22/20 0 of 10 No Corrosion of plumbing, erosion Copper (4) 0 1.50 ppm 0.7 ppm 9/22/20 0 of 10 No of natural deposits

-(1) Regulations require that ninety percent of all samples must be below this level.

-(2) Ninety percent of the samples taken were at or below this level.

-(3) Lead is reported in parts per billion (ppb)

-(4) Copper is reported in parts per million (ppm)

-(5) Maximum Contaminate Level Goal
+- (1) Regulations require that ninety percent of all samples must be below this level. - (2) Ninety percent of the samples taken were at or below this level. - (3) Lead is reported in parts per billion (ppb) - (4) Copper is reported in parts per million (ppm) - (5) Maximum Contaminate Level Goal